 Vapor Deposition Systems

-Precise Surface Modification and Coating for Products with Nanoscale Dimensions
+Precise Surface Modification and Coating for Nanoscale Dimensions

 Products in the medical industry require a diversity of surfaces from molecular specific bonding sites for DNA microarrays to enhanced biocompatible surfaces for medical devices.
 Products as diverse Microelectromechanical Systems (MEMS) also require hydrophobic surfaces to minimize stiction.
 As technology advances, the need for precise and reproducible control over nanoscale surface areas increases.
 While RF plasma can modify surface energies, the coating of functionally diverse organosilanes provides the ability for precise surface modification.

 Vapor phase deposition is a process that assists in the deposition of a thin film of various materials in order to achieve precise surface modification.
 Reproducibility is crucial in the manufacture of products for the medical industry and the MEMS industry.
 Our tools are designed to control the process environment, so results are precisely reproducible, substrate to substrate and run to run.

 Direct liquid metering for flash vaporization provides a consistent amount of chemicals in a vapor phase for a controlled reaction on the surface.
 We do not require a carrier gas that complicates the chemical delivery system.
 The flexibility to use a large number of different organosilanes is enhanced by the capability to elevate the temperature for low vapor pressure chemicals and to heat the substrates in a controlled sub-atmosphere process environment.
 This flexibility provides the ability for precise surface modification.
 For a reproducible process environment, we use VCR®

 fittings for valves to ensure reliable sealing and to make for easier maintenance.

 Vapor Phase Deposition Performance